bosth/bosth.github.io/content/pages/leaving-earth/index.md

 {{< figure src="leavingearth_tabletop.jpg" alt="The Leaving Earth map" >}}

-The question we want to solve is how many Saturn and how many Soyuz rockets are needed to move a mass of, say, 1 from Earth to Suborbital.
+The question we want to solve is how many Saturn and how many Soyuz rockets are needed to move a mass of, say, 2 from Earth to Earth Orbit.
 In other words, we want to find the values of two variables, ``saturn`` and ``soyuz``, such that they satisfy a set of constraints.

 The first two constraints are that both variables must be greater or equal to zero (we don't allow negative numbers of rockets):
 * ``saturn ≥ 0``